|

 Writer of: Poetry & Prose

-Sylvia, Have been without a computer for some time and am just now getting an opportunity to read the newer holiday entries, You may not have felt motivated, but this was so moving.
+Have been without a computer for some time and am just now getting an opportunity to read the newer holiday entries, You may not have felt motivated, but this was so moving.
 An entirely different view of the holidays.
 Thank you for sharing !
-Marcia

-"...We are born into the world like a blank canvas and every person that crosses our path takes up the brush and makes their mark upon our surface.
-So it is that we develop.
 But we must realize there comes a day that we must take up the brush and finish the work.
 For only we can determine if we are to be just another painting or a masterpiece..."
-1981 Javan (from the book " Meet Me Halfway" ) MM Award Winner

 1 User(s) are reading this topic (1 Guests and 0 Anonymous Users)